-CCL’s Policy Objectives
+CCL’s Policy Agenda

 While there are many frameworks that lay out the broad array of actions needed to address climate change, CCL chooses to focus its efforts on a few big solutions where we think we are best suited to making an impact.
 A wide array of solutions are needed but, by focusing our efforts, we can most effectively organize and leverage our network of engaged citizens.